PeterXinYu/Image-Downsample-Enhance-and-Denoising/README.md

 # Image-Enhance-and-Denoising
 ## 1: Spatial and Intensity Resolution

-### (a) Please make a program to downsample an image to 1/2, 1/4 and 1/8, and implement a function (DIY) to recover the original size by interpolation (bilinear or bicubic), you can refer Section 2.4 of Digital Image Processing 3rd by Gonzalez.
+### (a) Make a program to downsample an image to 1/2, 1/4 and 1/8, and implement a function (DIY) to recover the original size by interpolation (bilinear or bicubic), you can refer Section 2.4 of Digital Image Processing 3rd by Gonzalez.

 1. **Interpolation**